 The output ISI probability density can be calculated based on the expressions for $P^{\Delta}(t\mid s)$ and $f(s)$, namely:

-In order to find $f(s)$, we first obtain the transition probability density $P(s'\mid s),\ s,s'\in ]0;\Delta]$, which gives the probability that at the begining of some output ISI, the line has impulse with time to live within interval $[s';s'+ds'[$, provided that at the beginning of the previous ISI it had impulse with time to live equal $s$. $f(s)$ is then found as normalized to 1 solution of the following equation:
+In order to find $f(s)$, we first obtain the transition probability density $P(s'\mid s),\ s,s'\in ]0;\Delta]$, which gives the probability that at the beginning of some output ISI, the line has an impulse with time to live within the interval $[s';s'+ds'[$, provided that at the beginning of the previous ISI it had impulse with time to live equal $s$. $f(s)$ is then found as normalized to 1 solution of the following equation: